-A

-adad a type of edible pulse

-arti Hindu ritual of waving lighted wicks before the

-murti of God as an act of worship and reverence

-bawa a low order of ascetics.
-A wandering sadhu,

-usually without a fixed ashram.
+A adad a type of edible pulse arti Hindu ritual of waving lighted wicks before the murti of God as an act of worship and reverence В bawa a low order of ascetics.
+A wandering sadhu, usually without a fixed ashram.
 See also vairagi.

-Bhagavad Gita a famous Hindu scripture in which Shri

-Krishna gives spiritual advice to Arjun.

-brahmachari a celibate.
-One who practises brahmacharya
+Bhagavad Gita a famous Hindu scripture in which Shri Krishna gives spiritual advice to Arjun. brahmachari a celibate.
+One who practises brahmacharya and whose indriyas are engrossed in God

-Glossary 87
+Glossary